-RefNat4LIFE will be part of this years’ Chillventa, which is happening as a virtual “eSpecial” from 13 to 15 October 2020.
+RefNat4LIFE took part in the 2020 edition of Chillventa, a virtual “eSpecial” that took place between 13 – 15 October 2020.

-Britta Paetzold of HEAT, Germany, as well as Hans-Josef Brzukalla from the German Association of Organic Processors, Wholesalers, and retailers (BNN e.V.) will present the project goals and give insights into the organic food retail sector as an interesting market for sustainable refrigeration, air conditioning and heat pump (RACHP) technology.
+Britta Paetzold of HEAT, Germany, as well as Hans-Josef Brzukalla from the German Association of Organic Processors, Wholesalers, and retailers (BNN e.V.) presented the project goals and gave insights into the organic food retail sector as an interesting market for sustainable refrigeration, air conditioning and heat pump (RACHP) technology.

-Initial findings of a market study on the current status of RACHP use in the European small food retail sector and its impact on Greenhouse Gas Emissions are presented.
-Hans-Josef Brzukalla will provide details on the German organic food retail sector: the number of stores, the current situation of RACHP equipment used, challenges faced with regard to the switch to climate-friendly alternatives and identified needs in the context of required information on potential technical solutions.
+Initial findings of a market study on the current status of RACHP use in the European small food retail sector and its impact on Greenhouse Gas Emissions were presented.
+Hans-Josef Brzukalla provided details on the German organic food retail sector: the number of stores, the current situation of RACHP equipment used, challenges faced with regard to the switch to climate-friendly alternatives and identified needs in the context of required information on potential technical solutions.

 The Refnat4LIFE project